AM2R-Community-Developers/AM2RLauncher/README.md

 - `openssl`
 - `fuse2`

-On Arch Linux, you can install these by running:
+On Arch Linux, you can install these by running (multilib repo's are required, you can enable them in `/etc/pacman.conf`):

 `sudo pacman -S --needed dotnet-runtime fuse2 gtk3 libappindicator-gtk3 openssl webkit2gtk xdelta3 lib32-openal lib32-libpulse`